Skip to content

 Early in the morning is usually a good time for uninterrupted work.
 Remember, solitude is the cradle of flow states.
 Yet, many people spend their mornings dealing with low-value tasks and distractions.
 When you’ve already completed several easy tasks, your brain is no longer able to focus as intensely on high-performance work.

 As my productivity is highest in the morning, I make sure to prioritize it during that time.
 What works for me, for example, I spend 2-3 hours of deep work on my priority (singular use intended) task for the day, whatever that is.
-In the afternoon, I manage my other projects, have meetings, etc. As the day progresses, I do more and more tasks that require low brainpower and are more repetitive in nature.
+In the afternoon, I manage my other projects, have meetings, etc. As the day progresses, I do more and more tasks that require low brainpower and are more repetitive.

 To reiterate this crucial point, the number one enemy of flow is a distraction.
 Distractions like your smartphone, email, notifications, or social media can leave you with attention residue.
 Attention residue indicates that some of your attention was lost during the previous distraction.

 It takes about 22 minutes for this attention residue to fade, according to research [2].
 This means that the brain can’t shift from a distraction to a task without some form of penalty, which we call switching costs.
+Think of it as the transaction cost of trading focus from one place to the other.

 Switching costs will lower your productivity immensely each day as they block you from entering a deep state of flow.
 To succeed in this type of work, create an environment that is free of distractions so that you can focus on what needs to be done.